refinedev/refine/packages/core/README.md

 <div align="center"><strong>The sweet spot between the low/no code and “starting from scratch” for CRUD-heavy applications.</strong><br>

-Refine is as an open source, React meta-framework for enterprise.
+Refine is an open source, React meta-framework for enterprise.
 It provides a headless solution for everything from admin panels to dashboards and internal tools.
 <br />